 Whether you’re carrying out an in-house initiative, or undertaking a door-to-door campaign in your community, here are 5 best practices to keep in mind when designing your survey.

 Your aim is to get accurate information from those you are going to survey.
-So choose and phrase your questions carefully, and make sure that they are clear and accessible to your audience.
+So choose and phrase your questions carefully and make sure that they are clear and understandable for your audience.

 - Avoid complex or ambiguous words, as well as jargon/acronyms/abbreviations.

 ❌ What R.O.I. do you expect from your financial contribution?

 ✅ What benefits do you expect from your financial contribution?

 - Check for biased or loaded expressions — words with strong connotations or political party association can heavily influence a respondent’s answers.

 ❌ Do you think the new legislation is an example of the nanny state?

 ✅ Do you think the new legislation is a good government intervention?